H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 Across all methods, outcomes are interpreted through three questions:

 1. **What has changed in the actual geography of relation?**
-   Who is more or less exposed, connected, empowered, or silenced in this space?
+   Who is more or less exposed, connected, empowered, or silenced in this space, and how have flows of value, information, and obligation been rewired?

 2. **How is this experienced by communities who live there?**
    Do people report greater safety, dignity, agency, and meaning, or the opposite?
+Are there new harms, fears, or exclusions that the models did not foresee?

 3. **What kind of world is being made or rehearsed?**
    Does this configuration move toward the kinds of worlds the discipline is committed to exploring—worlds where entangled spaces are more just, life‑giving, and truthful—or away from them?
+Does it reproduce geometries of extraction and enclosure, or help compose counter‑geometries of commons, covenant, and accountability?

 Polymathmatic geography is thus not only a toolkit of methods but a stance about how methods must answer to worlds, not the other way around.
+It measures its own success by whether its instruments can be held to account by the places and peoples they touch, and by its willingness to stop, change course, or relinquish a design when that accounting fails.